NOV 2025 ELECTION ALERT

 Click for Dallas Democrats’ Election Site

-Click for the shareable, multi-language election info from the League of Women Voters.
+Here’s the shareable, multi-language nonpartisan election info from the League of Women Voters - put these up everywhere!

 Early voting centers list